Sjinjutha/DADS7202-DL/README.md

 # DADS7202-Deep Learning Hw01

 # INTRODUCTION
-> As a consurance company, managing risk of product launching is a core of business.
+As a consurance company, managing risk of product launching is a core of business.
 In this experiment we explored third-party travel insurance data based in Singapore, Using binary classification model with target attribute Claim status(Yes or No).
 Details shown below will lead you to know more about dataset, methodology and experimentation result.

 ## About Dataset
->A third-party travel insurance servicing company that is based in Singapore.
+A third-party travel insurance servicing company that is based in Singapore.

->The attributes:
+The attributes:

->1.
-Target: Claim Status (Claim.Status)
+1. Target: Claim Status (Claim.Status)
->2.
-Name of agency (Agency)
+2. Name of agency (Agency)
->3.
-Type of travel insurance agencies (Agency.Type)
+3. Type of travel insurance agencies (Agency.Type)
->4.
-Distribution channel of travel insurance agencies (Distribution.Channel)
+4. Distribution channel of travel insurance agencies (Distribution.Channel)
->5.
-Name of the travel insurance products (Product.Name)
+5. Name of the travel insurance products (Product.Name)
->6.
-Duration of travel (Duration)
+6. Duration of travel (Duration)
->7.
-Destination of travel (Destination)
+7. Destination of travel (Destination)
->8.
-Amount of sales of travel insurance policies (Net.Sales)
+8. Amount of sales of travel insurance policies (Net.Sales)
->9.
-Commission received for travel insurance agency (Commission)
+9. Commission received for travel insurance agency (Commission)
->10.
-Gender of insured (Gender)
+10. Gender of insured (Gender)
->11.
-Age of insured (Age)
+11. Age of insured (Age)

 ## Data Preparing

->Import library
+Import library
 ```
 import pandas as np
 import numpy as np
 import matplotlib.pyplot as plt
 ```
->Download dataset to your google drive and mount it.
+Download dataset to your google drive and mount it.
 ```
 from google.colab import drive
 drive.mount('/content/drive')